coi-gov-pl/puppet-jboss/CONTRIBUTING.md

     export PUPPET_VERSION="~> 3.2.0"

-Install the dependencies like so... (you can also ass `--path /fs/path/for/deps` to fetch dependencies to other directory)
+Install the dependencies like so... (you can also pass `--path /fs/path/for/deps` to fetch dependencies to other directory)

     bundle install